PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 too big a list and with a few crazy entries that almost certainly aren't it.
 I've modified the program so it generates suggested trial words for this case.

+I've enabled the use of a list of previous answers.
+This is used only to modify the choice of trial word when we are down to a pair.
+The original idea was to modify searches but this by contrast is a gentle nudge.
+Defaults to disabled since bothering with an extra word list might not be to everyones taste.
+I am fed up with choosing the wrong item from a pair.

 Algorithm performance

 Distribution of games: Counter({4: 1139, 3: 807, 5: 288, 2: 68, 6: 14, 1: 1})